Moonshine (South Korean TV series)

 Moonshine (Korean: 꽃 피면 달 생각하고) is a South Korean television series starring Yoo Seung-ho, Lee Hye-ri, Byeon Woo-seok, and Kang Mi-na.
 It tells the story of four young people as they grow up, form friendships and fall in love during the era of strict alcohol prohibition.
-It aired from December 20, 2021 to February 22, 2022, on KBS2's Mondays and Tuesdays at 21:30 (KST) time slot for 16 episodes.
+It aired on KBS2 from December 20, 2021 to February 22, 2022, every Monday and Tuesday at 21:30 (KST) for 16 episodes.

 Synopsis

 It depicts human love and desire during the period of the strictest alcohol prohibition law in Joseon history.